OWASP/owasp-mastg/Document/0x02c-Acknowledgements.md

 ## 🥇 MAS Advocates

-MAS Advocates are industry adopters of the OWASP MASVS and MASTG who have invested a significant and consistent amount of resources to push the project forward by providing consistent high-impact contributions and continuously spreading the word.
+MAS Advocates are industry supporters of the OWASP MASVS and MASTG who have invested a significant and consistent amount of resources to push the project forward by providing consistent high-impact contributions and continuously spreading the word.

-> 🥇 Being an "MAS Advocate" is the highest status that companies can achieve in the project acknowledging that they've gone above and beyond to support the project.
+> 🥇 Being a "MAS Advocate" is the highest status that companies can achieve in the project, acknowledging that they've gone above and beyond to support the project.

-We will validate this status according to these categories:

-1. **Showing Adoption**: it should be clear just from looking at the official company page that they have adopted the OWASP MASVS and MASTG.
+**MAS Advocates continuously support the project with time/dedicated resources with clear/high impact**.
+To achieve this status, you'll need to demonstrate that you **make consistent high-impact contributions** to the project.
 For example:
-     - Services / Products
-     - Resources (e.g. blog posts, press releases, public pentest reports)
-     - Trainings
-     - etc.
-2. **Providing consistent high-impact contributions**: by continuously supporting with time/dedicated resources with clear/high impact for the OWASP MAS project.
-     - Content Pull Requests (e.g. adding/upgrading existing tests, tooling, maintaining code samples, etc.)
+     - Content Pull Requests (e.g. adding/updating existing tests, tooling, maintaining code samples, etc.)
      - Technical PR reviews
      - Improving automation (GitHub Actions)
      - Upgrading, extending or creating new Crackmes
      - Moderating GitHub Discussions
-     - Providing high-value feedback to the project and for special events such as the MASVS/MASTG refactoring.
+     - Providing high quality feedback to the project and for special events such as the MASVS/MASTG refactoring.
      - etc.

+The following will be considered but it's not a requirement:

+- **Showing Adoption**: it should be clear just from looking at the official company page that they have adopted the OWASP MASVS and MASTG.
+For example:
+     - Services/products
+     - Resources (e.g. blog posts, press releases, public pentest reports)
+     - Trainings
+     - etc.
-3. **Spreading the word** and promoting the project with many presentations each year, public trainings, high social media involvement (e.g. liking, re-sharing, doing own posting specifically to promote the project).
+- **Spreading the word** and promoting the project with many presentations each year, public trainings, high social media involvement (e.g. liking, re-sharing, doing own posting specifically to promote the project).

-_NOTE: You have to satisfy all three categories in order to qualify as an MAS Advocate.
-However, you do not need to fulfill each and every bullet point (they are examples).
-In general, you must be able to clearly show the continuity of your contributions and high impact for the project.
-For example, to fulfill "2." you could demonstrate that you've been sending high-impact Pull Request in the initial 6 months period and intend to continue to do so._

 ### 🎁 Benefits